cse110-fa22-group22/cse110-fa22-group22/admin/cipipeline/phase1.md

 **Methods of using ESLint:**
 1. Install ESLint extension on VSCode for live error scan.
 We recommended everyone on our team to install this extension so we can view the error live and practice our coding conventions more efficiently.

 2. Run `npm run lint` in terminal.
-We also implemented lint in our npm scripts so it can scan the appropiate folders and files.
+We also implemented lint in npm scripts so it can scan the appropiate folders and files.

+### Unit Testing
+We are using **Jest** for unit testing.

+**Procedure of using Jest:**
+1. Create the unit tests for the function that you will work on in the Jest folder.
+2. Implement the function.
+3. Run `npm test -- [filename.test.js]` in terminal to test a single file.
+- or -
+3. Run `npm test` in terminal.
+We have already implemented test in npm scripts so it can test all unit tests.